FrankenPHP (Laravel Octane)

 **Setup rate limiting in the dashboard**

-To protect a route from brute force attacks, set up rate limiting in the Aikido Dashboard:
+When you've added the Zen Firewall middleware you can test protecting a route from brute force attacks, you do this by setting up rate limit in the Aikido Dashboard:

 1. Click on the created app.